MikeHamilton-RW/deploy-common-actions/README.md

 # Deploy Common Actions
 Push a common Github Action yaml script from a centralized repository to many repositories.
 For use in a repo where your primary action is contained.
 For example, if you or your organization has 20 repos of Android applications, all of which build in a similar way, you can utilize one master yaml script, and deploy that script to each repo with this action.

-If you have 30 repos, utilize this action 30 times in your yaml script to push out a common Github Action.
+If you have 30 repos, utilize this action 30 times in your yaml script to push out a common Github Action workflow.
 Helpful for those organizations working on a large number of similar applications.

 ## Action Inputs